libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 # Examples of EDNS(0) Representation in Json {#jexamples}

-The following example is the JSON representation of the first example in [eexamples](#eexamples).
+The following examplea are the JSON representations of the examples in [eexamples](#eexamples).
+They may not make really sense and should not appear in normal DNS operation.

 ~~~
 "EDNS0": {
     "FLAGS": [ "DO" ],
     "RCODE": "BADCOOKIE",
     "UDPSIZE": 1232,
+    "EXPIRE": 86400,
     "COOKIE": [ "36714f2e8805a93d", "4654b4ed3279001b" ],
     "EDE": {
         "INFO-CODE": 18,